gamedev4995/Proyecto-Final/README.md

 ## Rules:
-Player starts at maze entrance.
+- Player starts at maze entrance & cannot leave through there.
-Use the mouse to look around.
+- Use the mouse to look around.
-Use WASD or arrow keys to move in any direction.
+- Use WASD or arrow keys to move in any direction.
-Use the spacebar to jump.
+- Use the spacebar to jump.
-Character must touch keys or power ups in order to acquire them.
+- Character must touch keys or power ups in order to acquire them.
-All 3 keys must be aquired to open exit.
+- All 3 keys must be aquired to open exit.
-If player health reaches 0, game over.
+- If player health reaches 0, game over.

 ## Assets